nader2560/react-redux-firebase/docs/recipes/upload.md

 import { connect } from 'react-redux';
 import { map } from 'lodash';
 import { compose, withHandlers, setPropTypes } from 'recompose';
-import { firebaseConnect } from 'react-redux-firebase';
+import { firebaseConnect } from 'react-redux-firebase-immutable';
 import Dropzone from 'react-dropzone';

 // Path within Database for metadata (also used for file Storage path)